 Sam's Club is giving away free money in March 2023: The best gift card deals

-You already know that you can stretch your family's budget by shopping for groceries at a warehouse club such as Sam's Club.
+You already know that you can stretch your family's budget by shopping for groceries at a warehouse club such as Sam's Club this spring.
 But did you also know that Sam's Club members can get majorly discounted gift cards to all sorts of restaurants and movie theaters, such as Coldstone Creamery, Panera Bread, AMC and Regal Cinema?
 It's true.

-You can even get discounted Southwest Airlines gift cards to save 10% when booking your next vacation, up to $150.
+You can even get discounted Southwest Airlines gift cards to save 10% when booking flights, up to $150.

 Not a Sam's Club member?
 Not a problem -- there's a deal on that right now too.
 The Walmart-owned warehouse chain is offering one-year memberships to Sam's Club for $25.
 That's half the usual price of a Sam's Club membership.
 And with all these great gift card deals, the discounted membership can quickly pay for itself.